AdemHodzic/Puzzle/README.md

 # Puzzle

-Puzzle allows you to build websites quicly without any code.
+Puzzle allows you to build websites quickly without any code.

 Steps to run this project: